 The primary antioxidant components are phenolic acids and flavonoids, which we already know from green tea.

-Due to its high content of thymol, a potent food phenol, oregano oil has an incredible antibacterial effect.
+Due to its high thymol content, a potent food phenol, oregano oil has an incredible antibacterial effect.

-Additionally, oregano has proven to be the most effective substance against MRSA staphylococcal infections, surpassing all 18 currently used antibiotics in a recent study (Kavanaugh et al. 201222).
+Additionally, in a recent study, oregano has proven to be the most effective against MRSA staphylococcal infections, surpassing all 18 currently used antibiotics (Kavanaugh et al. 201222).

-Oregano oil has traditionally been used as a disinfectant and natural remedy for ear, nose and throat infections and respiratory tract infections.
-Furthermore, people used it for various bacterial or viral diseases.
+Oregano oil has traditionally been used as a disinfectant and natural remedy for ear, nose, throat, and respiratory tract infections.
+Furthermore, people use it for various bacterial or viral diseases.

 Furthermore, oregano can inhibit inflammatory mediators and the production of cancer cells.

-Although oregano oil is more potent than the dried herb, it still offers the health benefits and adds spice to a variety of dishes.
+Although oregano oil is more potent than dried herbs, it offers health benefits and spice to various dishes.

-Now that you are aware of which foods are effective against inflammation in the body, it is vital to limit the consumption of foods that promote inflammation.
+Now that you know which foods are effective against inflammation in the body, limiting the consumption of foods that promote inflammation is vital.